 The concept of conversion factors is fundamental in the culinary industry.
 It allows professionals to accurately calculate the energy value of ingredients and create balanced and nutritious dishes.
 In this section, we will explore the relationship between calories and kilocalories and provide the necessary tools to convert between the two units seamlessly.

-See also How many calories does a shot of jameson have
+See also How many calories in a homemade sugar cookie with frosting

 To convert from calories to kilocalories, it is essential to understand the difference in magnitude between these two units.
 A kilocalorie, also known as a dietary calorie, is equivalent to 1000 calories.
 Therefore, when converting from calories to kilocalories, you divide the value by 1000.